schanrai/startup-cms/spec.md

 - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) The User model has many Startup Profiles, the User also has many mentorships
 - [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
-- [ ] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) Using Active Record validates methods within the model, checking for uniqueness of email
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users Logic in place to prevent users editing startup profiles that they did not create.
+Also, mentor profiles are not editable by their user, unless that user is logged in.
-- [ ] Include user input validations
+- [x] Include user input validations
+Checking params is not empty.
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code